bytebase/bytebase.com-old/content/blog/introducing-single-sign-on-in-bytebase.md

 OIDC is an open standard for authentication and authorization that is built on top of OAuth 2.0.
 It provides a secure and reliable way for users to authenticate to an application using their existing online accounts.

 Like OAuth 2.0, OIDC relies on identity providers to authenticate users.
-These identity providers can be third-party services or self-hosted solutions.
-Byteabase provides the following identity providers for OIDC:
+These identity providers can be third-party services or self-hosted solutions including:

 * Google
 * GitLab